 - Before the case is distributed, advisors give advice and resources for case preparation, CSR, strategy, presentation skills, PPT use, time management, etc.

-- While students are working on the case from Friday morning until Monday morning, advisors have no contact with their team.
+- While students are working on the case advisors have no contact with their team.

-- After student teams have submitted their electronic presentation on Monday morning, advisors provide feedback to the teams on their presentation styles, such as verbal tics, body language, where to stand, and timing.
-Coaching should be limited to the presentation skills rather than the content and specifics of the case solution.
+- After student teams have submitted their electronic presentation, advisors provide feedback to the teams on their presentation styles, such as verbal tics, body language, where to stand, and timing.
+Coaching should be limited to the presentation skills rather than the content and specifics of the case solution

-- While on the UW Tacoma campus, team advisors coach and encourage their team members.
+- During the competition, team advisors coach and encourage their team members.
 Advisors may observe the preliminary round presentation of their own team and may provide additional presentation styles coaching after the preliminary round as teams prepare for the possibility of making it to the final round.

 Q: Can we visit the case company as part of our case preparation?